abetusk/NRIP2017/README.md

-# NRIP2017
+# itpnrP2017

-Notes for a presentation to the New Roots Intro to Computer Programming class 2017
+Notes for a presentation to the New Roots Introduction to Computer Programming class 2017